 Make It Do – Gasoline Rationing in World War II

-Seventy-five years ago this week, gasoline rationing began in the United States.
-Rationing was an important part of life in America during World War II.
-However, the government was apprehensive about gasoline rationing.
+Although rationing was an important part of life in America during World War II, the US government was apprehensive about gasoline rationing.
 As a symbol of freedom of movement, the automobile represented everything American, and politicians feared riots and rebellion if they curtailed that freedom.

-Another serious issue that eventually led to nationwide gasoline shortage was rubber shortage.
+Another serious issue that eventually led to nationwide gasoline rationing was the rubber shortage.
 The United States didn’t have enough rubber for military needs, much less civilian needs.
 While tires and other rubber items were rationed, the simplest way to reduce wear and tear on tires was to restrict driving.

 Car manufacturing stopped on Jan.
 1, 1942, and no new automobiles could be purchased after Feb.
 22, 1942.
 A small stock was held in reserve for critical replacements.
 The auto manufacturers converted their assembly lines to produce jeeps, tanks, and bombers, while the American consumer made do.
 Car theft became a larger problem than ever.
 On July 1, 1945, automobile production was allowed again, and the first car rolled off the assembly line on Aug.
 30, 1945 – a Hudson Super Six coupe.